Betiyaan

 Betiyaan (Urdu: بیٹیاں) is a Pakistani television family drama aired on ARY Digital from 8 October 2022 to 17 December 2022.
 It is produced by Fahad Mustafa and Ali Kazmi under Big Bang Entertainment.
-It stars Fatima Effendi, Fahad Shaikh and Osama Tahir in lead roles.
+It stars Fatima Effendi, Syed Mohammad Ahmed, Mahenur Haider, Tania Hussain, Qudsia Ali, Fahad Shaikh and Osama Tahir in lead roles.

 The serial emerged as one of the highest rated serials of Pakistani television for the year 2022.
+Dubbed in Turkish, it was aired on Kanal 7 in Turkey under title Canim Kizlarim in 2024.